 In stark contrast to the many health benefits of raw desserts, most “sugar-free” alternatives are made with processed ingredients and artificial sweeteners.

 Saying No to NutraSweet

-Although NutraSweet (i.e. Equal or aspartame) has been marketed as a boon for people with diabetes, many studies have found that it increases the risk of a whole host of conditions like cancer, heart disease, strokes, weight gain, and ironically, even T2 diabetes!
+Although NutraSweet (i.e. Equal or aspartame) has been marketed as a boon for people with diabetes, have found that it of a whole host of conditions like cancer, heart disease, strokes, weight gain, and ironically, even T2 diabetes!

 Many may be surprised to learn that diet soda is also associated with higher rates of T2 diabetes and kidney failure.
 The American Diabetes Association cites one large-scale study of over 6,800 people in which the risk of developing diabetes was 67% higher for those consuming diet soda daily.